PUPRIME vs Westpac, Who's The Best?

 The minimum deposit for Westpac is $50.

 Depending on your needs, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both PUPRIME and Westpac are a good choice.
+If you are experienced with forex trading but are looking for a change then both PUPRIME and Westpac are a good option.

 PUPRIME vs Westpac - Regulation And Licencing In More Detail